-Originally a tin mining town, Taiping is also the home to a lot of firsts.
+Taiping was originally a tin mining town and Taiping is also the home to a lot of firsts.
 These include Malaysia’s first post office and first museum.
-Thanks to its strategic location under Bukit Larut’s foothills, Taiping is also dubbed as the wettest town in the country.
-Boasting of beautiful rainforests and the acclaimed Lake Gardens.
+Taiping is a city in the state of Perak located on the west coast of the Malay Peninsula.

-Visit the First Ever Museum in Malaysia
+Visit The First Ever Museum In Malaysia

 Several of these exhibits feature the products and culture of Perak’s indigenous tribes, including the Negrito and Senoi tribes.

-A favorite among the locals, Ansari Cendol is found right next to Bismillah Cendol.
-These two have been running their business for more than 70 years, which make them Taiping’s oldest Cendol stalls.
+Popular among the locals, Ansari Cendol is found right next to Bismillah Cendol.
+There are two stalls that have been running their business for more than 70 years, which make them Taiping’s oldest Cendol stalls.

-Many people flock from different corners of Malaysia just to get a taste of cendol here.
-The specialty of Ansari Cendol is cendol with glutinous rice or pulut beras and red bean.
-They also sell an Indian rojak dish called pasembor.
+Many people visit from different corners of Malaysia just to get a taste of cendol here.
+The specialty of Ansari Cendol is cendol with glutinous rice or pulut beras and red beans.
+They also sell an Indian rojak dish called pasembur.

 The Taiping Zoo is also offering day tours and the famous Night Safari Tour.
 Since most of the zoo’s animals are nocturnal, this zoo comes alive when nighttime comes and is a famous spot among tourists.

 A good way up to the Bukit Larut is by the numerous jeeps that ferry visitors from and to the resort.
 Jeep travels along the scenic route and rides take about thirty minutes.
 Just ensure to hang tight as there are some 72 bends that make for the thrilling ride.
 All unauthorized cars aren’t allowed.

 For people who would instead not take the jeep up, it’s possible to hike the hill.
 Hiking would take about three to five hours, yet the routes are more beautiful compared to taking a jeep.